input-output-hk/partner-chains/docs/user-guides/registered.md

 ---
 **NOTE**

 The configuration of the chain is stored in the file `partner-chains-cli-chain-config.json`.
-This file needs to remain idential with other nodes in the network.
+This file needs to remain identical with other nodes in the network.

 ---
 ---